The Bethnal Green Nature Reserve is a cultural institute focused on ecological research and community learning in the heart of East London.

 Please contact info@bethnalgreennaturereserve.org if you would like to join our team or hear more about the history of this unusual and remarkable place.
 We are a small organisation so thanks for your patience while waiting for a reply.

 A weekly activity where people can learn how to help care for the Nature Reserve.
-We have x10 places each week so please book by emailing info@bethnalgreennaturereserve.org or speaking with our team during opening hours.
+We have x10 places each week so please use this link to register your availability to join.

 The Nature Reserve is open for everyone to explore the medicine garden, ponds, woodland, and mushroom farm.
 It’s also a good time to meet the site team and hear how to get involved as a Friend of the Bethnal Green Nature Reserve.